awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 By default, Amazon WorkSpaces are not enabled to support the use of smart cards for either *pre\-session authentication* or *in\-session authentication*\.
 Pre\-session authentication refers to smart card authentication that's performed while users are logging in to their WorkSpaces\.
 In\-session authentication refers to authentication that's performed after logging in\.

-If needed, you can enable in\-session authentication for Windows WorkSpaces by using Group Policy settings\.
-You can't enable pre\-session authentication through Group Policy, but you can do so through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication AWS command line interface \(AWS CLI\) command\.
+If needed, you can enable pre\-session and in\-session authentication for Windows WorkSpaces by using Group Policy settings\.
+Pre\-session authentication must also be enabled through your AD Connector directory settings by using the EnableClientAuthentication API action or the enable\-client\-authentication AWS command line interface \(AWS CLI\) command\.
 For more information, see [ Enable Smart Card Authentication for AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_clientauth.html) in the *AWS Directory Service Administration Guide*\.

 **Note**
 To enable the use of smart cards with Windows WorkSpaces, additional steps are required\.
 For more information, see [Use Smart Cards for Authentication](smart-cards.md)\.